php-fig/fig-standards/proposed/virtual-path-matching.md

 > Find first vs. find all matches.

-A path matcher MAY not find a match for a virtual path.
+A path matcher MAY not find a match for a logical path.
 The result in this case is undefined.

 > Exception, returning null etc. can be chosen by the implementation.